cleancoindev/decomp.me/README.md

 ## License
-decomp.me uses the MIT license.
-All dependencies may contain their own licenses, which decomp.me respects.
+decomp.us uses the MIT license.
+All dependencies may contain their own licenses, which decomp.us respects.